Prof. Graham Priest gave a talk at the Newcastle University (http://www.newcastle.edu.au/) in 2000

 problem worth studying because it defied the laws of Mathematics.

-problem is that it appears to be connected to a TV show where a car would be
+The problem appears to be connected to a TV show where a car would be

 hidden behind a door.
 The other doors would have something else behind them.